adityakanthe10/Kirat-Cohort/WEEK6/Notes.md

       Optimizing Components: It's particularly useful for optimizing performance in components that rely on heavy computations or when passing computed values as props to child components.

 - useCallback -
+      usecallback is a hook in react ,a popoular javascript library for building user interfaces.
+It is used to memoize functions, which can help in optimizing the performance of your application, especially in cases involving child components that rely on reference equality to prevent unneccessary renders.

+  - Syntax

+          const memoizedCallback = useCallback(() => {
+          // your callback function code
+          }, [dependency1, dependency2, ...]);

+  - Usage -
+    - Use useCallback when you need to memoize a function to prevent unnecessary re-renders of child components.

+  - In summary, useCallback is an optimization tool in React that helps you avoid re-creating functions unnecessarily and can be particularly helpful in performance-critical applications.

+- Custom Hooks -

+    - Just like useState,useEffect ,you can write your own hooks.Only condition is ,it should start with a use(naming convention).

+    - A custom hook in React is a JavaScript function whose name starts with "use" and that can call other hooks.
+Custom hooks allow you to extract and reuse logic across multiple components, making your code more modular and easier to manage.

+  - Why Use Custom Hooks?

+    Code Reusability: Custom hooks enable you to reuse stateful logic across different components without repeating code.

+    Separation of Concerns: They allow you to encapsulate logic that deals with state and side effects separately from your components' rendering logic.

+    Cleaner Code: Custom hooks help to keep components clean and focused on UI logic, as the stateful logic is moved to the custom hook.

+  - <b>How to Create a Custom Hook</b>

+    A custom hook is a function that:

+    1. Starts with the prefix use (e.g., useCustomHook).
+    2. Can use other hooks like useState, useEffect, useContext, etc.
+    3. Returns data or functions that your component can use.